britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

-* The server sets the spin bit value to the value of the spin bit in the packet received from the client with the largest sequence number.
+* The server sets the spin bit value to the value of the spin bit in the packet received from the client with the largest packet number.

-* The client sets the spin bit value to the opposite of the value set in the packet received from the server with the largest sequence number, or to 0 if no packet as been received yet.
+* The client sets the spin bit value to the opposite of the value set in the packet received from the server with the largest packet number, or to 0 if no packet as been received yet.

-Observation points can estimate the network latency by monitoring these changes in the latency spin bit.
-If packets are delivered in sequence, this procedure will cause the spin bit to change value in each direction once per round trip.
+If packets are delivered in order, this procedure will cause the spin bit to change value in each direction once per round trip.
+Observation points can estimate the network latency by observing these changes in the latency spin bit, as described in {{usage}}.

-Out of sequence packets can cause spurious spins, it is therefore recommended that monitoring agents keep track of packet sequence number and / or use filtering.

-The latency spin bit handling is similar to the "Alternate Marking method for passive performance monitoring" described in [I-D.draft-ietf-ippm-alt-mark].

-## Proposed Header Format Including Spin Bit
+## Proposed Short Header Format Including Spin Bit

-Since it is possible to measure handshake RTT without a spin bit it is sufficient to include the spin bit in the short packet header.
+Since it is possible to measure handshake RTT without a spin bit (see
+{{other-bad-ideas}}), it is sufficient to include the spin bit in the short packet header.
 This proposal suggests to ues the second most significant bit (0x40) of the first octet in the short header for the spin bit.

 ~~~~~
  0                   1                   2                   3